carpentries/carpentries.org/content/posts/2026/04/why-partner-with-the-carpentries.md

 Partners frequently report that these workshops help participants become more confident in their work with data while also improving collaboration within research teams.

-> "Partnering with The Carpentries has transformed Virginia Tech's data education program from a handful of library faculty throwing together workshops as best we can on our own to a campus-wide collaboration that also equips classroom teachers and has a reputation for consistent, timely, high-value instruction.
-The best testimony I ever received was a graduate student in biosciences who told me the first thing senior students tell new graduate students in their lab is they need to take a Carpentries workshop ASAP."
+> Partnering with The Carpentries has transformed Virginia Tech's data education program from a handful of library faculty throwing together workshops as best we can on our own to a campus-wide collaboration that also equips classroom teachers and has a reputation for consistent, timely, high-value instruction.
+The best testimony I ever received was a graduate student in biosciences who told me the first thing senior students tell new graduate students in their lab is they need to take a Carpentries workshop ASAP.
 >
-_Dr.
+> _Dr.
 Nathaniel D. Porter, Associate Professor and Data Education Coordinator, Virginia Tech University Libraries_

 ## Strengthening Collaborative Curriculum